CodexLink/OpenCV_Python_Archives/README.md

 <h1 align="center">OpenCV Python Application Archives</h1>
-<h4 align="center">A set of Python Applications with OpenCV-Python, NumPy and matplotlib, to be archived during Modular Group 3 Progression of CPE102 - Machine Perception.
+<h4 align="center">A set of Python Applications with OpenCV-Python, NumPy and potentially matplotlib, to be archived during Modular Group 3 Semester Progression of CPE102 - Machine Perception.

 <br>Archived for **Post**-Educational Purposes.